Planning on riding the Alps 2 Ocean Cycle Trail? Contact us for help in planning your itinerary and booking your trip.

 Duntroon to Oamaru (54 km)

 You finally leave the alpine feel behind as you wind down the final section, through greener pastures, at times following an old rail corridor.
 It gets noticeably flatter for the final 30 km as you approach the historic town of Oamaru.
-The town has seen somewhat of a revival of late, with its museams, galleries and cafe's celebrating the Victorian architecture of the town.
-If you haven't had enough riding, the local penguin colony is not much further!
+The town has seen somewhat of a revival of late, with its museums, galleries and cafe's celebrating the Victorian architecture and steampunk culture of the town.
+If you haven't had enough riding, the local penguin colony is not much further down the road!